1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/proton.md

 Fundamentally, a stream in Proton is a regular database table with a replicated Write-Ahead-Log (WAL) in front but is streaming queryable.

+## Stream

+Stream is a key concept in Timeplus Proton. **All data lives in streams**, no matter static data or data in motion.
+We don't recommend you to create or manage TABLE in Proton.